-GENACIS is a collaborative international project affiliated with the Kettil Bruun Society for Social and Epidemiological Research on Alcohol, and coordinated by GENACIS partners from the University of North Dakota (US), Aarhus University (Denmark), the Alcohol Research Group/Public Health Institute (US), the Centre for Addiction and Mental Health (Canada), the AER Centre for Alcohol Policy Research/Turning Point Alcohol and Drug Centre (Australia), and the Addiction Switzerland Research Institute (Switzerland).
+GENACIS is a collaborative international project affiliated with the Kettil Bruun Society for Social and Epidemiological Research on Alcohol, and coordinated by GENACIS partners from the University of North Dakota (US), Aarhus University (Denmark), the Alcohol Research Group/Public Health Institute (US), the Centre for Addiction and Mental Health (Canada), the AER Centre for Alcohol Policy Research at La Trobe University (Australia), and the Addiction Switzerland Research Institute (Switzerland).

 Attention First Authors

 First authors of all GENACIS papers must send a draft, prior to submission for publication, to all survey leaders whose data are cited.
 Survey leaders will review the paper and send comments to the author within a month.
 Disagreements not resolved by the paper authors and survey directors should be brought to the GENACIS R01 Consortium for discussion.
 Significant disagreements may be mentioned in a footnote in the paper.
 Please review authorship guidelines for more information.